UC Blue Ash names first leader for inclusive excellence

 Ultimately, we aspire toward inclusive excellence by leading with courage and compassion, treating everyone with dignity and respect, and enhancing the quality of life for everyone with whom we connect.

-CCM believes that diversity, equity, and inclusion are inextricably linked to artistic excellence.
+CCM believes that equity, inclusion and community are inextricably linked to artistic excellence.

 CCM commits to creating and maintaining an equitable environment of belonging.
 We will recognize, support, and reward the work of all of our community members, especially those who have been historically excluded, through: